lingthio/Flask-User/docs/source/limitations.rst

 -----------------------------
 No known restrictions.

-Flask-User relies on a User class and optionally on a UserAuth, UserEmail, UserInvitation and Role class.
+Flask-User relies on a User class and optionally on a UserEmail, UserInvitation and Role class.
 The names of these classes can be anything you choose.